 Factors Affecting Duration in the Body

-There are many factors that determine how long muscle relaxers remain in your system, which include everything from liver and kidney function to your dosage and the frequency of use.
+Many factors determine how long muscle relaxers remain in your system.
+These include everything from liver and kidney function to your dosage and the frequency of use.
 Your kidneys and liver help to break down any medications you take.
 If you suffer from liver failure or a similar condition, the rate of metabolism reduces, which can lead to the drug remaining in your body for longer.

 In this scenario, a higher amount of the drug can reach your circulation, which can be dangerous depending on the dose.
 These factors can be highly varied among different people.
 Muscle relaxers will also stay in your system longer if you have poor health or a larger body mass.